The IKEA Ribba frame is a GREAT BUY but hanging Ribba frames can be SO CONFUSING. Until Now! Here’s how to hang Ikea Ribba frames.

 5. 3M Command Canvas Hangers

-NOW, let’s talk about THE EASY WAY, that’s how to hang Ikea Ribba frame with command strips.
+NOW, let’s talk about THE EASIEST WAY!
+And, that’s by hanging Ikea Ribba frames with command strips.
 I LOVE command strips, I use them to hang anything I can.

 To be safe, I used 2 – 3M Command Canvas Hangers on each picture frame.
 The Canvas Hangers give the Ribba Frame a nice ledge to sit on.